 is the date the build was created.

-[.lfi] the is the file format that the firmware is delivered in.
+[.lfi] this is the file format that the firmware is delivered in.

 When it comes to updating devices, we make this simple for our customers regardless of the age or hardware architecture of devices in groups.
 As such you can have a mixture of x86, x64 & armhf devices in a group.